Esoteric eastern philosophy suggests there are seven stages of manifestation which we all go through to realize our highest aspirations.

 The advice for bringing heart to our endeavors (stage 4) or clarifying our desires and wants (stage 2) is somewhat thinner on the ground.
 But getting in touch with our hearts and getting pleasure from our activities are also skills to cultivate.

-From writer and therapist Anodea Judith’s book Creating on Purpose, here’s a few suggestions for getting the wheels turning for each of the 7 stages – including the trickier ‘rubber-hits-the-road’ stages.
+From writer and therapist Anodea Judith’s book Creating on Purpose, which features on my list of 35 Life Changing Self-Development Books to Read ASAP, here’s a few suggestions for getting the wheels turning for each of the 7 stages – including the trickier ‘rubber-hits-the-road’ stages.

 Everything starts with thought.
 That is what stage 7 is all about.